boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 Removing a layer from a repository ..................................

-If you want to remove a layer form a repository branch, right-click the layer item in the repository tree of the :guilabel:`GeoGig Navigator` and select :guilabel:`Delete` from the context menu.
+If you want to remove a layer from a repository branch, right-click the layer item in the repository tree of the :guilabel:`GeoGig Navigator`; then, select :guilabel:`Delete` from the context menu.
 A new commit will be added to the selected branch history, which removes the selected layer from the branch.

 .. note::

-   The layer will not be unloaded from QGIS and will still be part of you QGIS project.
-If, after removing the layer from the selected branch, it is not found in any other branch in the repository, the layer won't be tracked anymore.
+   The layer will not be unloaded from QGIS and will still be part of your QGIS project.
+If, after removing the layer from the selected branch, it is not found in any other branch of the repository, the layer won't be tracked anymore.
 The layer file and the repository will now be independent and not linked.
 Otherwise, the layer will remain tracked, since it can still be synced with other branches of the repo.